gergoabraham/codejam/2021/readme.md

 Second problem: 2 of 3 test sets are solved.

-That means 46 points of 100.
+That means 46 points of 100 which was enough for position 2715th.
 [Here](https://codingcompetitions.withgoogle.com/codejam/submissions/000000000043585d/Z2VyZ29vbw) are my submissions.

+### Round 1B
+I was able to solve the first problem.
+Time, math, equation system combined with technical issues like too large numbers.
+[Here](https://codingcompetitions.withgoogle.com/codejam/submissions/0000000000435baf/Z2VyZ29vbw) is my solution.